James90078/SkyblockAddons/README.md

 New Features

-new and imprvoed dungeon guide
+New and improved dungeon guide

 Display player profile type in chat (@CattoFace) Display Crimson Armor Stacks (@hannibal002)